 Students at Glasgow Clyde College frequently work with professional dancers and industry bodies.
 We regularly invite world-class guests from the professional world into the department, which provides a rich source of inspiration and allows our students to network.
 We have hosted and participated in workshops/ residencies with Matthew Bourne’s New Adventures, Richard Alston Dance Company, Scottish Ballet, Rambert Dance Company, Nederlands Dans Theater, Alvin Ailey American Dance Theatre, BalletBoyz and the National Dance Company of Wales.
 In addition, we commission at least one new piece of professional choreographic work per year, which allows the HND students to forge working relationships with potential employers.

-We have an articulation agreement with The Scottish School of Contemporary Dance at Dundee and Angus College.
-Our students can progress to the one -year BA(Hons) Dance following a successful audition with a minimum of 2 places guaranteed.
+We have a formal articulation agreement (for a minimum of 2 places) with The Scottish School of Contemporary Dance at Dundee and Angus College.
+Our students can progress directly to their one -year BA(Hons) Dance.
+We also have strong links to many other degree programmes across the UK.

 Jobs and further study